 As to be expected, my yearning for rock climbing diminished and joined a long list of pastimes that were now firmly in my past.
 But I kept the Gramicci pants.
 Through high school.
 Camping, lake weekends, trips to the beach.
 Onto college.
 Tailgating, roadtrips, parties.
 State-to-state, country-to-country, I lugged the pants around.
 Years pass after college.
 Multiple apartments and jobs eventually give way to a house.
 Law school.
 A family.
 The pants no longer used that much for adventure but for working in the yard.

 I wore them this weekend while cutting the grass.
-My three year old son merrily following along behind me with his toy lawn mower.
+My four year old son merrily following along behind me with his toy lawn mower.
 After I was done I looked at the pants.
-Every edge is frayed.
+Every edge was frayed.
 There are an indeterminate number of small holes and stains.
 But by and large – the pants are fine.
 A little worse for wear, but they function exactly as I need them to, 20 years on.

 Eventually I will need to replace these pants.
 Get something else for my (now occasional) outdoor adventure and (much more common) working in the yard.
 Will I try to find the best deal?
 Will I compare on price?
 Or will I go back to the same company whose last product has lasted me twenty years and beyond?